Tentative deal reached to end Seattle teachers strike

 Districts around the country have faced labor challenges as the pandemic put extraordinary stress on teachers and students.

-Teachers in Minneapolis, Chicago and Sacramento walked out earlier this year before securing new contracts.
+Teachers in Minneapolis, Chicago and Sacramento walked out earlier this year before securing new agreements.

 Heather Larson lives in Snoqualmie, Washington, but her 16-year-old child attends Interagency High School in the Seattle district because it is the only one in the region for minors that are in recovery from addition.